 Manimahesh literally means Shiva’s jewels.
-If local legends are to be believed then on a full moon night, anyone can witness the reflection of this jewel in the magnificent lake.
-Generally, most of the year, the lake remains closed due to snow fall.
-Trek lovers will simply find this place to be quite fascinating despite the harsh weather conditions of the place.
+And if local legends are to be believed then on a full moon night, anyone can witness the reflection of this jewel in the magnificent lake.
+Generally, most of the year, the lake remains closed due to snowfall.
+However, trek lovers will simply find this place to be quite fascinating despite the harsh weather conditions of the place.
 If planning a visit here, then consider the months between April to mid-November for your trip.

 There are multiple legends associated with the origin of Manimahesh Lake.
 One such legend states that Lord Shiva had created the lake after he was married to Goddess Parvati.
 It is also believed that if there is an avalanche or a blizzard, it is majorly due to the anger of Lord Shiva.

-Chamera Lake.
-Chamera Lake is one of the beautiful spots to visit around.
-This place exudes truly majestic vibes and apart from its fascinating natural beauty, it is known for its cleanliness too.
+Chamera Lake is definitely one of the most beautiful spots to visit around this region.
+This place truly exudes majestic vibes and apart from its fascinating natural beauty, it is also known for its cleanliness too.
 You can consider exploring the area around in a speed boat or a rowboat.

-Manimahesh Yatra.
-The famous Manimahesh Yatra is being held every year in the month of October and September.
+The famous Manimahesh Yatra is being held every year in the months of August and September.
 The magnificent and gigantic Yatra is dedicated to Lord Shiva and is once in a lifetime opportunity to explore.